JianfeiJ/RRT-MVS/README.md

 #### 3. Tanks and Temples Dataset

-Download [Tanks and Temples](https://drive.google.com/file/d/1YArOJaX9WVLJh4757uE8AEREYkgszrCo/view) and  unzip it as:
+Download [Tanks and Temples](https://drive.google.com/file/d/17mTgTzjPV1KsazabRIU0J3p0_ogufi5R/view?usp=sharing) processed data by ET-MVSNet and MVSFormer++ and unzip it as:

 ```
 tanksandtemples
        ├── advanced